Membership, Advocacy & Political Investment: The Formula for Legislative Success

 2016

-• Enabled a $7.2 million allocation to reduce the LTC waiver program waiting list by approximately 570 individuals.
+- Secured a $7.2 million appropriation to reduce the long-term care waiver waiting list by approximately 570 individuals.

 2017